Roseola infantum is an infection caused by a type of herpes virus. It typically affects babies and toddlers.

 In some babies, the rash is reddish, and it may turn a lighter color when a person applies pressure.
 There can sometimes be a paler “halo” around the rash area.

 The roseola rash does not usually cause pain, itchiness, or any blistering.
-It usually starts on the trunk of the body and can sometimes spread to the neck, face, arms, and legs.
+It usually starts on the trunk of the body and can sometimes progress to the neck, face, arms, and legs.

 Children with roseola usually recover with

-However, a high fever can be a common symptom of roseola, and it causes seizures in 10–15% of cases.
-This is the most common complication of the infection.
+However, a high fever can be a common symptom of roseola, and it causes febrile seizures in

 It is also worth noting that babies and toddlers with weakened immune systems tend to experience more severe symptoms of this infection.